Did you know that you can buy sugar-free chocolate chips, and use them to make Sugar-Free Chocolate Chip Truffles? Great base to customize!

 You can add a bit of dried herbs or spices to the ganache, in one of two ways:

-1. Steep larger items - cinnamon sticks, anise stars, fresh mint leaves, etc - in the cream.
+1. Steep larger items - Cinnamon Sticks, Culinary Dried Lavender, Star Anise, dried hop flowers, fresh mint leaves, etc - in the cream.

 Heat the cream up - I’ll usually use extra cream when steeping - with the items in it.
 Remove from heat and let it sit for 10-15 minutes, before straining out the additions.